mohafizul/mohafizul.github.io/_posts/2018-06-21-calc-steam-property.md

     Tsat= Saturated Steam Temperature (degC)
     Note: the pressure is in abs not gauge.
 ```
-Comparing the double square root formula results above with APWS-IF97 as per table below, the errors are negligible (less than 2%).
+Comparing the double square root formula with APWS-IF97 as per table below, the errors are negligible (less than 2%).

 |Pres.<br>(barA)|T IF97<br>(degC)|T double sqroot<br>(degC)|Error %|
 |---|---|---|---|